 I can't exactly remember the sequence of all my conversations with Mrs. L. But I think my first long conversation with her was about my grandmother.

-My conversation with Mrs. L made me realize that as a young person, a young believer, I need to learn to be human, even to my closest relatives.
+My conversation with Mrs. L caused me realize that as a young person, a young believer, I needed to learn to be human, even to my closest relatives.
 My heart welled up with sweetness as I walked away from Mrs. L's house.
 I bought a new phone card, to call my far-away beloved grandmother.